AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 * `size`
 * `value`

 Values and sizes of parent elements are calculated automatically, so you do not need to specify them in data.
-If there is a custom field in your data, you can use a field of the same name in formatting functions:
+If there is a custom field in your data, you can use the {api: anychart.format.Context#getData}getData(){api} method to refer this field:

 ```
 // create data